moyo333/moyonetwork/README.md

 - Detect executable downloads

 ## 📷 Screenshots
-(This Wireshark lab demonstrates not just technical skill, but the ability to analyze, interpret, and secure network environments effectively.
-By leveraging the advanced capabilities of Wireshark, one can confidently monitor traffic, detect threats, and ensure robust network performance.)https://moyo333.github.io/Wireshark_lab_project/
+(This Wireshark screenshot lab demonstrates not only technical skill but also the ability to analyze, interpret, and secure network environments effectively.
+By leveraging the advanced capabilities of Wireshark, it enables monitoring of traffic, detection of threats, and ensures robust network performance. )https://moyo333.github.io/Wireshark_lab_project/

 ## 🚀 Tools Used
 - Wireshark